VaVia logo

 Is VaVia a good franchise to own?

 Whether VaVia is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: VaVia operates 17 locations, received a legal risk score of 62/100, a training and support score of 72/100.
-The franchisor does not disclose financial performance data.
+Key factors from the 2026 FDD: VaVia operates 20 locations, received a legal risk score of 64/100, a training and support score of 72/100.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 How long does it take to break even with a VaVia franchise?